f5devcentral/f5-agility-labs-firewall/docs/class1/module1/access.rst

 Click the **how to join a training class** link.

-..
-Note:: You will not need to generate an SSH key for this course.
+.. note:: You will not need to generate an SSH key for this course.
 All connectivity will be done from the "Jump Host."

 Click the link **Log in here**.